Free Solid Edge

 How real schools are seeing the benefits of Solid Edge

-Engineering students use PLM software to collaborate with their counterparts around the world to design and build a Formula One™ racecar
+Students in PACE program use PLM software to design and build a Formula One™ racecar

 Using Solid Edge helps HCT put together a successful run at Greenpower electric car event